The photos and documents in this catalog and exhibit were for a long time totally lost from view,

 The photos and documents in this catalogue and exhibit were for a long time totally lost from view, when not actually completely forgotten.
 They were buried from sight in many locations: in a red suitcase on Long Island, in a steamer trunk in a garage in Johannesburg (South Africa), in an airplane hand-bag in Ramat Gan, and in many other places.
 It took several years to find, decipher, and collect them.
 They tell us about a time period and life in Königsberg that have been lost to memory for several decades.
 This epoch and memories of it were totally eclipsed by the anti-Semitic legislation in the Third Reich after 1933, followed by the persecution and disenfranchisement of Jews as well as the Holocaust.

-The exhibition Jews in Königsberg II – Exclusion, Emigration or Extermination, Testimony of the End of the Jewish Community in what was once Germany’s easternmost metropolis, is currently under development.
+The exhibition Jews in Königsberg II – Exclusion, Emigration or Extermination, Testimony of the End of the Jewish Community in what was once Germany’s easternmost metropolis, is currently under development and will be a part of the coming museum in Kaliningrad’s synagogue.
 For this purpose, reports of experiences and documents from personal collections are still being wanted!

 A museum for the history of Jews in East Prussia is underway.